by Bruce Dunlavy (My blog home page and index of other posts may be found here.)

 - No government option; only private insurance

-- No freeloaders (individual mandate, or as Mitt Romney called it when he implemented the plan in Massachusetts, “personal responsibility incentive”)
+- No freeloaders (an individual mandate to buy insurance, or as Mitt Romney called it when he implemented the plan in Massachusetts, “personal responsibility incentive”)

 The primary difference between the Heritage Foundation plan and Obamacare is the extent of coverage participants must purchase.
-The former mandates only catastrophic coverage, the latter mandates comprehensive coverage.
+The former mandates only low-premium/high-deductible/high co-pay coverage as its minimum, the latter mandates comprehensive coverage.

 During the eight years of Obama’s tenure, opponents of his health care program have railed against it, proposed its repeal countless times, and promised that they would abolish it as soon as they could.
 During that period, there was nothing from them about what would replace ACA.
 No one made any proposals other than “repeal and replace.”
 Now that circumstances have put them in a position to make good on their promise, the Republicans in Congress seem to have nothing prepared, six years without anything of any substance at all, to submit to their new president.

 They know very well they cannot simply abolish Obamacare and then work on a replacement for it.
 Twenty-million-plus Americans who have health insurance now will lose it, and the private insurance companies to whom Obamacare delivered all these new paying customers will notice their loss.